IntrospectiveSystems/xGraph/README.md

 ---

-The xGraph package comes with two main features: the xGraph core and the xGraph Command Line Interface.
+The xGraph package comes with two main features: the xGraph core and the xGraph Command Line Interface (CLI).

-### xGraph Core
 The xGraph core architecture handles compiling, instantiating and communication between xGraph systems.
-The xGraph core consists of Genesis and Nexus.
-Genesis handles compilation of xGraph systems, while Nexus handles instantiation of and communication between xGraph systems.

-### xGraph Command Line Interface (CLI)
-The xGraph command line interface accelerates the building and running of xGraph Systems.
-Using the xGraph CLI, you can generate new modules and systems, compile systems from a system structure object, and run systems from a system cache.
+The xGraph CLI makes it easy to interact with xGraph systems.
+You can easily install xGraph using the npm package installer.

-#### Getting Started
+#### Getting Started with npm
-You can install xGraph using the [npm package manager](https://www.npmjs.com/).
+To install xGraph directly form npm, you will need the [npm package manager](https://www.npmjs.com/).
-Because xGraph is developed on the node.js platform, you will have to install node.js, and the npm package manager which comes with it.
-This is easy to do from the [node.js homepage](https://nodejs.org/en/).
-Once you have installed node.js and npm, you can install xGraph using the package manager, or [download the xGraph core from github](https://github.com/IntrospectiveSystems/xGraph) and build the package locally.
+Once you have installed npm, you can install xGraph using the package manager.

-##### Install using npm package installer
 In your command line tool, use the following command to install xGraph core globally using the npm package installer.
 ```
 npm install -g xgraph
 ```

-If you are on a unix machine, you may have to use the `sudo` prefix.
+If you are on a unix operating system, such as macOS or Ubuntu, you may have to use the `sudo` prefix.
 ```
 sudo npm install -g xgraph
 ```

-##### Install using npm package builder
+#### Getting Started from Github
-If you have [cloned the xGraph core from github](https://github.com/IntrospectiveSystems/xGraph), you can build and install xGraph locally using the npm package builder.
+If you have [cloned the xGraph core from github](https://github.com/IntrospectiveSystems/xGraph), you can install xGraph locally using system-specific installation files, or compile native executables using npm build.

+##### Install using system-specific installation files
+You will installation files for the major operating systems (Windows, MacOS and Linux) in the `.\bin\` directory.
+To install the xGraph CLI, follow the instructions for your operating system found below.

+##### For Windows:
+You can use the `xgraph.msi` file to install the xgraph CLI.
+Simply double click the file and the installer will run.

+Additionally, you will have to add the xgraph path variable to your systems environment variable.
+This can be done for a single session through the command line, or you can set the environment variable permanently through windows settings.

+The xgraph path variable is ``` {path to...}ProgramFiles/xGraph```.
+Append this to your your Environmental Path Variable ($PATH).

+To add the xgraph path variable to your system environment variable, go to "My Computer" > "Properties" > "Advanced" > "Environment Variables" > "Path" and add it to the list.

+##### For Mac:
+You can use the `xGraph.dmg` file to install the xgraph CLI.
+Simply double click the file and the installer will walk you through the installation process.

+Because the package is unsigned, you may have to allow the installation of unsigned packages in the security control panel.

+##### For Linux:
+Simply unpack the installation file (.tar or .gz) and restart your terminal session.

+##### Compile native executables
 In your command line tool, navigate to the root of your xGraph core repository.
-Here, you can enter the following command to build and install xGraph using the npm package builder.
+Here, you can enter the following command to build the xGraph executable directly.

 ```
 npm run build
 ```

-If you are on a unix machine, you may have to use the `sudo` prefix.
+If you are on a unix operating system, such as macOS or Ubuntu, you may have to use the `sudo` prefix.
 ```
 sudo npm run build
 ```

-#### Testing using the npm package tester
+### Testing using the npm package tester
 xGraph core is verified using a number of tests.
 These tests can easily be run using the npm test command.